K4LYAN/venkat-kalyan/README.md

 # Hi there, I'm Kalyan Chavala 👋

-## A Security-First Software Engineer

-### I build and secure complex, high-performance web applications.
-My expertise lies in full-stack development with a deep focus on cybersecurity, from initial system design to deployment and vulnerability assessment.

 ### 🔭 Portfolio: You can see my latest work on my personal portfolio website.

 ### 🤝 Connect: I'm open to collaborating on challenging projects, especially in the web security and secure development space.